The PurpleSec AI Security Glossary

 Model Cards

-Model cards are standardized documentation describing an AI model’s intended use, performance characteristics, limitations, and ethical considerations.
-They serve as the primary transparency artifact for model consumers.
+A model card is standardized documentation describing an AI model’s intended use, performance characteristics, limitations, and ethical considerations.

 Model Rollback